brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 [^bitToGit]: Another transition may be in the works on that front, too; since back before Gatsby Experiment I, I've been considering switching the web's "source of truth" for this site to either GitHub or GitLab.
 I can see good arguments for each, as well as for just sticking with Bitbucket, so this call remains in the air.

 Indeed, one part of the transition was to convert all my Hugo site's Markdown files so each file's front matter for each SSG's repo was interchangeable with its counterpart on the other SSG's repo.
 That saves some steps.
-There are still some things in some posts' main content that require specific handling for each SSG---especially when body-content images or code blocks are involved---but the posts' front matter and purely textual parts of their body copy are now totally portable.
+There are still some things in some posts’ main content that require specific handling for each SSG---especially when body-content images or code blocks are involved---but the posts’ front matter and purely textual parts of their body copy are now totally portable.

 To put it another way: if, somewhere down the line, I decide I'd rather switch back to Hugo, I will be able to do so without a great deal of angst.